PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 - `--device=all`: access to all devices (including webcams)
 - `--talk-name=org.freedesktop.secrets`: D&#8209;Bus access to secrets stored on your keychain
 - `--talk-name=org.freedesktop.Flatpak`: D&#8209;Bus access to run `flatpak run`.
 This D&#8209;Bus is a sandbox escape.
 - `talk-name=org.freedesktop.systemd1`: D&#8209;Bus access to systemd.
-The D&#8209;Bus can be used to load in systemd services with arbitary code and run them.
+This D&#8209;Bus can be used to load in systemd services with arbitary code and run them.
 - `--talk-name=ca.desrt.dconf`: D&#8209;Bus access to dconf.
-It can be abused to run arbitary commands by changing key bindings.
+This D&#8209;Bus can be abused to run arbitary commands by changing key bindings.
 - `--talk-name=org.gnome.Shell.Extensions`: D&#8209;Bus access to install and manage GNOME shell extensions.
-It can be abused to add malicious extensions to GNOME.
+This D&#8209;Bus can be abused to add malicious extensions to GNOME.
 If an application works natively with Wayland (*not* running through the [XWayland](https://wayland.freedesktop.org/xserver.html) compatibility layer), consider revoking its access to X11 (`--nosocket=x11`) and the [inter&#8209;process communications (IPC)](https://en.wikipedia.org/wiki/Unix_domain_socket) socket (`--unshare=ipc`) as well.

 Many Flatpak apps ship with broad filesystem permissions such as `--filesystem=home` and `--filesystem=host`.
 Some applications implement the [Portal API](https://docs.flatpak.org/en/latest/portal-api-reference.html), which allows a file manager to pass files to the Flatpak application (e.g. VLC) without specific filesystem access privileges.
 Despite this, many of them [still declare `--filesystem=host`](https://github.com/flathub/org.videolan.VLC/blob/master/org.videolan.VLC.json).

 My strategy to deal with this is to revoke all filesystem access first, then test if an application works without it.
 If it does, it means the app is already using portals and no further action is needed.
 If it doesn't, then I start granting permission to specific directories.

 As odd as this may sound, **you should not enable (blind) unattended updates of Flatpak packages**.
 If you or a Flatpak frontend (app store) simply executes `flatpak update -y`, Flatpaks will be automatically granted any new permissions declared upstream without notifying you.
-Using automatic update with GNOME Software is fine, as it does not automatically update Flatpaks with permission changes and notifies the user instead.
+Enabling automatic updates with GNOME Software is fine, as it does not automatically update Flatpaks with permission changes and notifies the user instead.

 ### Snap